Posted

-For the last six years, Mines ACM has hosted a High School Programming Competition (HSPC) modelled after the International Collegiate Programming Contest (ICPC).
+For the last seven years, Mines ACM has hosted a High School Programming Competition (HSPC) modelled after the International Collegiate Programming Contest (ICPC).
 I wrote about the 2019, 2020, 2021, 2022, and 2023 competitions on this blog.
 The problems from every year are new and written by Mines students and some Mines alum specifically for the competition.
-This year, I wrote two of the problems, reviewed all of them, and helped Ethan Richards with organizing the competition.
+This year, I wrote two of the problems and helped Ethan Richards with organizing the competition.

 This year, we returned to an in-person only competition, however we opened up an open division to remote competitors.
 We also continued our open-internet policy which allowed students to access internet resources.